agudeloforero/ProMyo-QualityOfLife/01_Documentation/README.md

-# Folder: 01_Documentation
+# Documentation

-This folder contains reports, presentations, and technical documentation.
+This folder contains reports, meeting minutes, presentations, and general documentation related to the development of the ProMyo project.
+It serves as a record of the research process, design decisions, and institutional communications.